TMajestical/JV-Deep-Learning-Assignment3/ReadMe.md

         -w_d,   --weight_decay	        1e-5	          Weight decay used by optimizers.

         -d      --device                None              The device on which the training happens.
 [When None, the code automatically detects and uses cuda:0 gpu, if available]

+    The Notebook studying_attention.ipynb, was used to study working of attention :

+        1. To find words that attention based model got right, but the vanilla model didn't
+        2. To plot attention heatmaps.

 Design choices: